Ethan-Passino/PersonalFinanceApp/README.md

 - Fixed the budgets page not always properly showing the categories table.
 - Fixed records page not showing all data if there was too much data.
 - Fixed records page not showing a record if it did not have a date set.
+- Fixed Budgets graph on reports page not showing expenses properly.

 # Known Bugs
 - Monthly expenses graph doesn't display data properly.